keithrbennett/rexe/README.md

 ➜  ~   rexe -r wifi-wand -oa  WifiWand::MacOsModel.new.wifi_info
 ```

-this:
+you can do this:

 ```
 ➜  ~   export REXE_OPTIONS="-r wifi-wand -oa"
 ➜  ~   rexe WifiWand::MacOsModel.new.wifi_info
 ```

-This is useful when you use options in most or all of your commands.
+This effectively creates custom defaults, and is useful when you use options in most or all of your commands.
 Any options specified on the `rexe`
 command line will override the environment variable options.

 Like any environment variable, `REXE_OPTIONS` could also be set in your startup script, input on a command line using `export`, or in another script loaded with `source` or `.`.